 - Track application status and approval history.

-In preparation for the RELAM Portal launch, course numbers will change.
+In preparation for the REALM Portal launch, course numbers will change.
 Education providers will receive new course numbers for all courses.
 The new numbers will be emailed to providers in early December.
 These numbers are necessary for updating course information online and within the CE posting system.

-Last updated October 30, 2025.
+Last updated December 16, 2025.
 This page will continue to be updated with new information as TREC-TALCB staff prepares for the new licensing system’s rollout.